Skip to main content

 Showing posts from October, 2023

 What particularly fascinates us about the Arbury habitations is the close proximity of the developments - Iron Age and Roman.
 These provided part of the impetuous for the 'Arbury 1980' primary schools' project and the 1981 book 'Arbury Is Where We Live!'
-Part of the earthwork outline, which gave rise to the Arbury name, can still be seen in the course of Ring Fort Road at Orchard Park (originally Arbury Park).
+Part of the earthwork outline, which gave rise to the Arbury name, can still be seen in the course of Ring Fort Road at Orchard Park (originally Arbury Park and, before that, Arbury Camp Farm).
 King's Hedges, of course, is north of the guided busway, a fifty-eight acre farm.
 Archaeologists had an immensely exciting find in a North Arbury barley field in the late 1960s.
-The field, previously part of the old Manor Farm and, before that, the Arbury/Harborough Meadows, was awaiting development, including King's Hedges School - which actually isn't in the historic King's Hedges area, but in the old Arbury Meadows.
-A Roman villa was discovered - apparently ten-roomed, and boasting an underfloor heating system!
-But more was to come: further
+The field, previously part of the old Manor Farm and, before that, the Arbury/Harborough Meadows, Furlongs and Corner, was awaiting development, including King's Hedges School - which actually isn't in the historic King's Hedges area, a fifty-eight acre farm, at all.
+A Roman villa was discovered - apparently ten-roomed, and boasting a

 A Brief History of Arbury Mud, Including The Jolley Way & Hawkins Road Quagmire of 1971